Authorization

 Extract well-known values directly from a ClaimsPrincipal:

-Guid? userId = principal.FindUserId(); // parses ClaimTypesConst.UserId as Guid
+string? userId = principal.FindUserId(); // reads ClaimTypesConst.UserId

 string? tenant = principal.FindTenantId(); // reads ClaimTypesConst.TenantId